SoftengPoliTo/SoftwareMetrics/README.md

 `SoftwareMetrics` compares different programming languages in order to determine which one is better than another according to a specific set of metrics.

-Applying a series of tool on the same algorithm, but written in different programming languages, we obtain a set of metrics necessary to make the comparisons between languages.
+Applying a series of tool on an algorithm written in different programming languages, we obtain a set of metrics necessary to make the comparisons between languages.

 ## Usage